afrgafrg/nightgamesmod/README.md

 1. Separate display and game logic.
 There will need to be a layer between display logic and game logic, although exactly where that code lives is less important than the conceptual structure.

+    1. HTML styling should be handled on the display style.
+Having on-screen text stored in an easy-to-parse/compare format somewhere would be helpful.

 1. Migrate combat to an event-based system, or at least some sort of system.
 Will enable the next step.

 1. Make the effects of a trait or status viewable in a single location.